 Tea prices are stagnant or declining due to world overproduction and new production technologies.
 Only producers of high or premium quality tea will survive the competition.
 In Kenya, agriculture and tea production in particular remain the major pillar for economic growth and the attainment of millennium development goals thus production of high quality tea is of great importance.
 Nitrogenous fertiliser application and harvesting are the most expensive field agronomic inputs in tea production (Anon, 2002; Othieno, 1988).
 Inappropriate fertiliser use leads to farming losses through low yields and poor quality.
 Recommended plucking frequencies and fertilizer rates in tea growing locations of Kenya are the same (Anon, 2002; Othieno, 1988).
 However, yields (Wachira et al., 2002) and quality (Owuor et al., 1987c, 1988, 2010) vary with geographical area of production.
-It is necessary to establish how same agronomic practices influence the distribution of precursors of aroma quality chemicals in the plant in different tea growing areas at the green leaf level to minimise losses even before tea is processed.
+It is necessary to establish how same agronomic practices influence the distribution of precursors of aroma quality chemicals in the plant in different tea growing areas in Kenya.
+This would enable the prediction of quality potential due agronomic inputs and management practices in different tea growing areas at the green leaf level to minimise losses even before tea is processed.